Where swimming is part of the culture

 The cold weather and arctic atmosphere in Iceland are maybe not the ideal conditions for a dip in a pool for many people.
 But you should think again!
 In every town around Iceland you will find warm and refreshing swimming pools and secret lagoons in the unlikeliest of places far away from the ring road.

-Iceland is privileged with many natural resources and geothermal water is one of them, filling our natural hot springs, nature pools, swimming pools and baths all around the country.
+Iceland is privileged with many natural resources and geothermal water is one of them, filling our natural hot springs, nature pools,.
 Ever since the earliest settlement, Icelanders have enjoyed bathing in geothermally heated warm water pools all year round and that is still a big part of the weekly or even daily routine for many Icelanders.

 However, geothermal water cannot be found in all parts of the country, but that does not stop us from building swimming pools all around.
 They are heated with hydroelectric power in areas without geothermal water sources.
 A dip in the pool is not just a summer activity in Iceland, nothing beats a swim in a warm pool or hot tub on a frosty winter afternoon.

-The oldest man made geothermal pools in the country can be traced back to the 13th century, and one of them, Snorralaug is located in Reykholt, in the western part of Iceland.
+The oldest man made geothermal pools in the country can be traced back to the 13th century, and one of them, Snorralaug is located in Reykholt, in the.
 It is named after the historian and poet Snorri Sturluson and is believed to have been his bathing pool.

 A part of the culture